Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: SIMULATION RESULTS

-Fig. \ref{Fig.13} illustrates the achievable rate for two scenarios: the ideal case of perfect channel state information (CSI) and the case where the precoding matrix is selected based on channel quantization.
+Fig. \ref{Fig.13} illustrates the achievable rate for two scenarios: the ideal case of perfect CSI and the case that the precoding matrix is selected based on codebook.
 The beamforming scheme with perfect CSI represents the theoretical upper limit.
-In this comparison, we consider the same codebook scheme shown in Fig. \ref{Fig.12}.
+In this comparison, we consider the same codebook schemes shown in Fig. \ref{Fig.12}.
 The proposed codebooks and the ideal case of perfect CSI exhibit remarkably similar performance.
 Notably, the dislocation codebook significantly enhances the achievable rate compared to the uniform codebook.
-When employing the same quantization bits, we observe that the achievable rate of the proposed uniform and dislocation codebook consistently outperforms the rate achieved using the Lloyd framework, particularly as the receiver SNR increases.
-Furthermore, the proposed codebook outperforms the codebook that employs the same sampling points in the $\alpha$ and $\beta$ domains.
-The average sum rate demonstrates an improvement of approximately 0.4 $\mathrm{bits/s/Hz}$ compared to the codebook with the same sampling points in the transformed domain.
+When employing the same quantization bits, we observe that the achievable rate of the proposed codebooks consistently outperforms the rate achieved by other codebook schemes, particularly as the receiver SNR increases.
+With $\mathrm{SNR}=20$ dB, the achievable rate demonstrates an improvement of approximately $1.4$ bit/s/Hz compared to the ULA normal codebook.

-In Fig. \ref{Fig.14}, we compare the number of quantization channel vectors of the proposed quantization schemes.
-The quantization vector’s number of the proposed uniform codebook and dislocation codebook are respectively set according to (\ref{eq33}) and (\ref{eq41b}).
-We observe that as the requirement for codebook quantization accuracy increases, the number of vectors required to quantize the channel also increases.
-The result shows that the dislocation codeword can approximately reduce the number of quantization bits by $25\%$ compared with the uniform codeword, which is consistent with our analysis in Section IV.